-We have tried stacks of reusable drink bottles since having kids.
-Some have broken, others have become too small, and of course some have gotten lost!
-But we persevere because we think it’s important that our children drink quality water everyday, and we don’t want to buy disposable bottles for them.
+We’ve tried stacks of kids water bottles over the years.
+Some have broken, others have become too small, and of course, some have gotten lost!
+But we persevere because we think it’s important that our children’s water bottles are of high quality, and we don’t want to buy disposable bottles for them.
 Those single-use plastic ones are terrible for the environment and can leach chemicals into the water too.

-So luckily for you, we have done a lot of research and testing, and have some great recommendations for your adventures in kids’ portable drinking containers.
-We are really happy with what we have now, and have some further tips for you based on our experiences.
+Luckily for you, we have done a lot of research and testing, and have some great recommendations so you can choose the very best water bottle for your children (and yourself!).
+We are really happy with our particular stainless steel water bottles and have some further tips based on our experiences, too.

 Pin this post for later: